jheyday/RUniformanceGrabber/README.md

 Install devtools and rClr.
 Devtools can be installed from CRAN, rClr should be installed as a seperate zip.

-[rClr](https://github.com/rdotnet/rClr) hasn't been updated for some time, a fork is avaliable that makes it work with [current version of R](https://github.com/Open-Systems-Pharmacology/rClr/releases)
+[rClr](https://github.com/rdotnet/rClr) hasn't been updated for some time, a fork is avaliable that makes it work with [R 3.x and R4.x](https://github.com/Open-Systems-Pharmacology/rClr/releases)

 ``` R
 #Install devtools